ScaledMarkets/dabl/README.md

 `.dabl.properties` file may be.
 These values may not be set via environment variable, however.

-# Embedding the Compiler In an Application
+# Embedding the DABL Binary In an Application

 The DABL compiler is designed as a self-contained embeddable component that can be embedded in Java applications.
 For a guide on how to embed the DABL compiler, see [Embedding the Compiler In an Application](embedding/README.md).

-# Compiler Design
+# Reference Implementation Design

 See [java/scaledmarkets/dabl](java/scaledmarkets/dabl).